lianqiw/maos/docs/40_results.md

 - \c maos_[PID].conf: The final effective arrays of the configurations for MAOS run with pid PID.
 Can be used to reproduce the simulation or check the configurations.
-Lines begin with # are defaults configurations while the rest have been overriden.
+Lines begin with # are defaults configurations while the rest have been overridden.

-- \c sanea_sim_1: When wavefront sensors are running in physical optics mode, the average gradinet measurement error for that wavefront sensor is saved (in order) in a cell in this file.
+- \c sanea_sim_1: When wavefront sensors are running in physical optics mode, the average gradient measurement error for that wavefront sensor is saved (in order) in a cell in this file.
 Each cell is a column vector with elements twice the number of subaperture.
 The first half is for \f$x\f$ (or radial) gradient, and the second half is for \f$y\f$ (or azimuthal) gradient.
 They are in